mirage/mirage-www/tmpl/wiki/install-opam.md

 $ opam --verbose install cow mirage-fs
 }}

-You now need to add the path to the OPAM installation, which is automatically added via `opam config -env`.
-If you add this to your login shell (usually `~/.profile`), it will automatically import the correct PATH.
+You now need to append the path to the OPAM installation to your system `PATH`.
+An appropriate shell fragment is output via `opam config -env`.
+If you add the `eval` line to your login shell (usually `~/.profile`), it will automatically import the correct PATH on every subsequent login.

-Finally, the `opam install` will install the [CamlOnTheWeb](/wiki/cow) library and file system utilities, which are sufficient to build this website.
+Finally, `opam install` will install the [CamlOnTheWeb](/wiki/cow) library and file system utilities, which are sufficient to build this website.
 To run it on your local machine, do: